2021–22 CAF Champions League knockout stage: Qualified teams

 The knockout stage involves the 8 teams which qualify as winners and runners-up of each of the eight groups in the group stage.

 Bracket

 The bracket of the knockout stage was determined as follows:

-The bracket was decided after the draw for the knockout stage (quarter-finals and semi-finals), which was held on 5 April 2022, 13:00 GMT (15:00 local time, UTC+2), at the CAF headquarters in Cairo, Egypt.
+The bracket was decided after the draw for the knockout stage, which was held on 5 April 2022.

 Quarter-finals

 The draw for the quarter-finals was held on 5 April 2022.

 Summary

 The first legs were played on 15 and 16 April, and the second legs were played on 22 and 23 April 2022.